 In conjunction with the Student Incubator Program, students can get access to other RIT resources, such as labs, technical advisors, etc. When sufficiently advanced, students may apply for admission to the RIT Student Incubator in Venture Creations.

-The Student Incubator program is team-oriented.
+The Student Incubator Program is team-oriented.
 Individual students, typically, do not enter the program.
-High potential projects require high potential teams and the Simone Center will assist lead innovators and entrepreneurs on how to network and/or use the new Team Builder Software to find the right team.
+High potential projects require high potential teams and the Simone Center will assist lead innovators and entrepreneurs on how to network to find the right team.

 Student teams are accepted into the Student Incubator Program in several capacities.
 They may join the program as a non-credit activity, for course credit, or, with the support and approval of the student’s home academic program, co-op credit.